Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Relax and pamper yourself

 Newcastle Airport has an onsite spa, so you can treat yourself to some pampering as you prepare to jet off on your holiday.
-The AeroSpa airport beauty lounge has a range of treatments bookable in advance, ranging from a quick 15-minute manicure through to an hour-long full body massage or eyebrow tinting.
+The AeroSpa airport beauty lounge has a range of treatments bookable in advance, ranging from a quick 15-minute manicure to an hour-long full body massage or eyebrow tinting.

 The spa is located in the departure lounge once you pass through security, and is a great way to unwind and shed any tension before your flight.